 But what if you need to copy more than one cell, or even an entire row?
 Luckily the copy and paste functionality of the application extends to entire sets of cells, allowing you to easily copy an entire row from one sheet to another in Google Docs.

-Copy and Paste an Entire Row Between Sheets in Google Docs
+How to Copy and Paste an Entire Row Between Sheets in Google Sheets (Guide with Pictures)

 Note that you can also use this copy and paste functionality to copy and paste rows between Google Docs and other programs, such as Microsoft Excel.